 - Young Living and doTERRA both make good quality oils, but they are multi-level marketing companies (also called network marketing) so you need to find a rep to buy from them.

 - Mountain Rose Herbs* and Rocky Mountain Oils* are both excellent oil manufacturers that sell directly to consumers online.

 Must-Have Tools for Cleaning

 There are just a few things you’ll need to use with homemade cleaning supplies.

-You will need something to store your homemade cleaning supplies, and these plastic spray bottles are some of the best*.
-They last a looooong time before the sprayer starts to lose its might, and that’s key.
-I also like that they are smaller sized, which makes them easy to fit in my caddy.
+You will need something to store your homemade cleaning supplies … and these plastic spray bottles are some of the best*.
+They last a looooong time before the sprayer starts to go.
+I also like that they are smaller-sized, which makes them easy to fit in my caddy.

-Note: some folks think you should only use glass bottles for cleaning supplies, to keep them totally free of any plastics.
+Note: some folks think you should only use glass bottles for cleaning supplies to avoid plastics.
 That’s probably right.
 But I haven’t found a glass spray bottle that feels safe enough to me.
 They get slippery, and I drop them, and after one shattered, I was done.
 The slight risk of plastic leaching into my cleaning supplies isn’t worth the risk of my butterfinger acting up again.
 Instead, I just make smaller batches of cleaning fluids!

-I use small containers, usually 4 ounces, so I can have a little jar near every sink in the house, making it easy to scrub out any time I see something yucky.
+I use small containers, usually 4 ounces.
+That way I can have a little jar near every sink in the house.

 This is just a general tip: use a carrying caddy* for your supplies.
 It will really help you to keep organized.